 Grant of RSUs.
 The Compensation Committee, subject to the provisions of the 1995 Plan, shall have complete discretion to determine the terms and conditions of RSUs granted under the 1995 Plan.
-Each RSU granted on or after June 5, 2019 will count against the share reserve under the 1995 Plan as one share for every RSU granted.
+Each RSU granted on or after June 5, 2019 will count against the share reserve under the 1995 Plan as one share for every RSU granted, and any RSU awards granted prior to June 5, 2019 that debited 1.5 shares against the 1995 Plan share reserve for every RSU will continue to return 1.5 shares to the 1995 Plan reserve for each forfeited RSU.
 Our Board of Directors or the Compensation Committee shall have complete discretion to determine (i) the number of shares subject to RSUs granted to any participant, and (ii) the conditions that must be satisfied (typically based principally or solely on continued provision of services, but may include a performance-based component) for the grant or vesting of RSUs.
 Until the shares are issued, no right to vote or receive dividends or any other rights as a stockholder shall exist with respect to the underlying shares.